 So, here you are.
 The big day has arrived, and you’re probably feeling a lot of emotions right now.

-However you’ve done, this week marks the end (or at least the beginning of the end) of a stressful period in your life, so take a few minutes to breathe and try to take everything in.
+Whatever the result, this week marks the end (or at least the beginning of the end) of all those stressful exams, hours revising and all the worrying, so take a few minutes to breathe, make yourself a cuppa and a nice breakfast, log on or head to your college and get your results!

 Now for the important bits.
 Whatever your results, you’ve got stuff to do.
 Before we start, make sure you’ve got the following bits handy: